arashnrim/lectern/content/technologies/databases/sql.md

 |  `<=` | less than or equal to |
 | `>` | greater than |
 | `>=` | greater than or equal to |

-# Keys

-Keys in SQL are used to identify a record in a table.
-They are unique to each record and there are different kinds of keys:

-- Candidate key — an attribute that uniquely identifies a tuple in a relation
-- Primary key — a chosen candidate key used to uniquely identify each tuple.
-A primary key requires two requirements:
-	- the value of the primary key should be consistent (unchanged) over time; and
-	- the value of the primary key must be non-null
-- Alternate key — a candidate key that was not chosen as the primary key of the record
-- Foreign key — an attribute used to create a relationship with another relation (table) within the database
-- Composite key — a key that consists of more than one attribute
-	- In some instances, one primary key is not enough (e.g., the ISBN of a book is insufficient as a library may hold multiple copies of the same book)

 # Data types
 Often [[technologies/data-typing|data typed]] and store a particular piece of required information; common data types include: